getwax/bls-wallet/CONTRIBUTING.md

 # Contribute to BLS Wallet

-Thank for taking the time to contribute to BLS Wallet!
+Thanks for taking the time to contribute to BLS Wallet!

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.